-Don't believe the rumours, Pilates is a full body workout.
+Pilates is a full body workout.
 In your first session expect to wake up every muscle in your body by doing movements that will integrate the body as a whole (don't worry, it's very doable!).
 We want to help you to achieve uniform development of your body so that your joints are unstrained and your muscles are balanced.
-If you continue to reguarly practice Pilates you will find that you can reshape your entire body.
-Exercises are done with length through the body to encourage the development of muscles that are long and strong, helping to support your body more efficiantly.
+If you continue to regularly practice Pilates you will feel the benefits in your entire body.
+Exercises are done with length through the body to encourage the development of muscles that are balanced and strong, helping to support your body more efficiently.

-As a child Joseph Pilates was often sickly and, with an aim to combat his fragility, dedicated his entire life to becoming physically stronger.
+Joseph Pilates, from a very young age, dedicated his life to becoming physically stronger.
 He became proficient at various sports and fitness systems.
 Body building, diving, skiing, gymnastics, yoga, self-defence, dance and circus training all influenced him, and he chose aspects of each to develop his own body.
-He selected the most effective features of each of these fitness regimes, eventually working out a system with the perfect balance of strength and flexibility.
+He eventually worked out a system with the perfect balance of strength and flexibility.

 In 1912 he moved to England.
-He initially earned a living as a boxer, circus performer, and a self-defence trainer of English detectives until World War 1 broke out.
-During the war he was interned in camps and used his time there to refine his ideas, combining various techniques from his previous training.
-He trained other internees in his exercise system, including bedridden patients, and encouraged them to exercise against resistence.
-During this time thousands of people died when an influenza epidemic broke out in England but not one of Joseph's trainees died.
+During World War 1 he was interned in camps and used his time there to refine his ideas, combining various techniques from his previous training.
+He trained other internees in his exercise system, including bedridden patients, and encouraged them to exercise against resistance.
+During this time thousands of people died when an influenza epidemic broke out in England but Joseph said that not one of his trainees died.
 He testifies that this is due to the effectiveness of his exercise techniques.